 For the quarter ended September 30, 2021, the Company had anticipatorily accrued \$68,000 for potential share issuances and cash payments for purposes of acquisition and settlement of pre-existing relationships, inclusive of prospective acquisition costs relating to third-party entities and other litigation costs.
-For the three months ended March 31, 2022, there have been no changes to the accrued balance.
 On April 18, 2022, in connection with the accrual, the Company issued 18,755,082 common shares and on April 18, 2022 and April 24, 2022 paid approximately \$26,000 to acquire, by merger, VentureForth Holdings, LLC, which is the owner of VentureForth.
 VentureForth holds two licenses from the Washington D.C.
 Alcoholic Beverage Regulation Administration ("ABRA"), specifically, one license to cultivate and manufacture medical cannabis and one license to dispense medical cannabis.
 The merger was approved by ABRA.
 The Company previously had a management services agreement with VentureForth.
 In further connection with the accrual, the shares issued, and amounts paid also amicably resolved, with no admissions of liability and in exchange for releases, certain direct, indirect, derivative and indemnification claims relating to a confidential arbitration to which VentureForth, a separate subsidiary of the Company and certain members of the Company's management team were respondent parties.

 Additionally, the Company may be contingently liable with respect to other claims incidental to the ordinary course of its operations.
 In the opinion of management, and based on management's consultation with legal counsel, the ultimate outcome of such other matters will not have a materially adverse effect on the Company.
-Accordingly, no provision has been made in these condensed interim consolidated financial statements for losses, if any, which might result from the ultimate disposition of these matters should they arise.
+Accordingly, other than as noted in Footnote 9 above, no provisions has been made in these condensed interim consolidated financial statements for losses, if any, which might result from the ultimate disposition of these matters should they arise.